 A crime movie with similar quality.
 What’s interesting about “Bruges” is that it looks like q usual crime film but slowly and consistently it becomes a dark comedy about the meaninglessness of life and the expected end for everyone who walks across this planet no matter what age they are.
 Despite its light-hearted appearance eventually, IT turns out to be a deep, gloomy, and pessimistic cinematic masterpiece with a surprising and cruel ending.

 2. Sicario (2015)

 Kate Macer, an idealistic FBI agent, is recruited by a special elite government unit, to help in the escalating war on drugs in the No Man’s Land on the U.S.-Mexico border.
 The team, led by a mysterious counselor with a questionable past, embarks on a secret journey that causes Kate to be exposed to unbearable realities and doubt everything she believes in order to survive.

-The brutal Mexican drug cartel thriller is full of realistic fire guns sequences.
+The brutal Mexican drug cartel gun movie is full of realistic fire gun sequences.
 It carries the kind of silent and floating scenes that play out like “Heat.”

 3. Zero Dark Thirty (2012)

 Following the terror attacks of 9/11, a group of CIA operatives, led by analyst Maya Harris are based in Pakistan, trying to locate the most wanted man on earth – Osama bin Laden.
 Following their efforts, in 2011, Navy Seals launch a nighttime strike, killing bin Laden in his compound in Pakistan.

 The action scenes, which last about 25 minutes in the film (the duration of the real operation was 38 minutes) are some of the most believable gunfight scenes seen on screen in recent years.
 Similar in the tension that builds, the stark/dark visuals, and the sudden, explosive, and gritty violence.